heena5498/VotingApp/README.md

 # 📦 Blockchain Voting Application

-> A local machine application for voting that enhances security and maintains validity.
+> A local machine application for voting that enhances security and maintains validity via blockchain technology design.

 ---